ShaikhBorhanUddin/Transformer-Based-Sentiment-Analysis-of-Simmons-Bar-Google-Maps-Reviews/README.md

 ## Project Overview

-This project performs sentiment analysis on customer reviews from all branches of Simmons Bar collected via Google Maps.
-Reviews were scraped using Apify and Outscraper, then processed with transformer models RoBERTa and DeBERTa for classification of sentiments.
+This project performs sentiment analysis on customer reviews of all London branches of Simmons Bar, collected from Google Maps.
+Unlike a previous study where VADER and DistilBERT were tested on 12 independent restaurants, this project focuses on a single brand across multiple locations, providing deeper insights into branch-level performance and customer perception.

+A total of 33,000+ real customer reviews were scraped using Apify and Outscraper, making this dataset significantly larger and more representative.
+The analysis leverages state-of-the-art transformer models (RoBERTa and DeBERTa) to classify reviews into positive, neutral, and negative sentiments with improved accuracy over traditional lexicon-based or lightweight transformer models.

+The results are aggregated to:

+- Measure branch-specific sentiment distribution.

+- Compare positive sentiment ratios across branches.

+- Highlight strengths and weaknesses of each branch relative to competitors.

+An interactive web application was also developed to visualize branch-level sentiment and geographical insights.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Transformer-Based-Sentiment-Analysis-of-Simmons-Bar-Google-Maps-Reviews/blob/main/Images/simmons_bar_map.png?raw=true)